-(a) The term "civil action or proceeding" is intended to include court proceedings or quasi-judicial administrative hearings or proceedings.
+(b) The term "civil action or proceeding" is intended to include court proceedings, preliminary judicial steps, and quasi-judicial administrative hearings or proceedings (i.e., adversarial proceedings that are subject to rules of evidence).

-(b) Any information prepared in conjunction with judicial or quasijudicial, either before or incident to the, proceedings, to include information prepared to advise the DoD Component officials of the possible legal or other consequences of a given course of action, are protected.
+(c) Any information prepared in anticipation of such actions or proceedings, to include information prepared to advise the DoD Component officials of the possible legal or other consequences of a given course of action, is protected.

-(c) The exemption is similar to the attorney work-product privilege except it applies even when the information is prepared by nonattorneys.
+(d) The exemption is similar to the attorney work-product privilege except that it applies even when the information is prepared by nonattorneys.

-(d) The exemption does not apply to information compiled in anticipation of criminal actions.
+(e) The exemption does not apply to information compiled in anticipation of criminal actions or proceedings.

-§310.28 General exemption.
+§ 310.28 General exemption.

-(a) A DoD Component is not authorized to claim the exemption for records maintained by the Central Intelligence Agency established by 5 U.S.C.
+(a) Use of specific exemptions.
+A DoD Component is not authorized to claim the exemption for records maintained by the Central Intelligence Agency established by 5 U.S.C.
 552a(j)(1) of the Privacy Act.